 - The power cord is intended to serve as the disconnect device.
 Make sure the outlet is near the equipment and easily accessible, so you can unplug the unit if needed.

-- The maximum rating of the circuit breaker, also know as an over-current protective device, on this circuit feeding the outlet should be 15 amps.
+- The maximum rating of the circuit breaker, also known as an over-current protective device, on this circuit feeding the outlet should be 15 amps.

 The Glowforge unit’s laser cuts and engraves with a beam of high-intensity infrared light.
 The laser can generate extremely high temperatures in the material being cut or engraved.
 Under some circumstances, it is possible for the material inside the Glowforge unit to ignite and for the flame to spread outside of the area being cut or engraved.
 If ignited, the flame could destroy your unit and spread, potentially setting fire to the building.